 Children up to 9 years of age, the disabled, and teachers accompanying school trips (one teacher per every ten pupils).
 The free ticket must be shown at the entrance to the Museum.
 It can be requested at the ticket office.
 Qualified tour guides are also entitled to free access upon simply showing their card at the Museum entrance.

 No group reductions are available.
-Members of groups pay the rates shown on our general price list (standard, reduced for FAI members and Artecard holders, reduced for young people 10-25 years old, free for children up to 9 years).
+Members of groups pay the rates shown on our general price list (standard, reduced for FAI members, reduced for young people 10-25 years old, free for children up to 9 years).

 The Teacher’s Card and 18app vouchers cannot currently be used at the Sansevero Chapel Museum.
 Any updates will be announced on our website.